kpi-keoa/TheConnectedMCU_Labs/nhutsenko/lab5_SPI/README.md

-# Laboratory work 4 basic UART.
+# Laboratory work 5 basic SPI.
 ## Bulls and Cows game

 Bulls and Cows (also known as Cows and Bulls or Pigs and Bulls or Bulls and Cleots) is an old code-breaking mind or paper and pencil game for two or more players, predating the commercially marketed board game Mastermind.